AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/use-vibes-sms-messages-in-smart-list-triggers-and-filters.md

 ![](assets/new-sms-search2.png)

-Here are a few examples.&nbsp;
+Here are a few examples.

 The SMS Message Bounces trigger initiates a flow, such as sending an email, when an SMS message bounces.